 In this 50 minute class, you will learn the most basic techniques and tips every hand letterer should know.
 If you’ve ever wondered how to even start with hand lettering, this class will answer your questions.
 Take the first step to starting a side project and creating the first piece for it.
 By the end of this class you’ll have set up the foundations for a strong understanding of hand lettering.

 This class is PERFECT for you if you want to develop a solid foundation upon which to build your mad lettering skills.
 Seriously.
-I LOVE Skillshare so much; you can register for as many classes as you want and you can one month for FREE!
+I LOVE Skillshare so much; you can register for as many classes as you want and you can in 60 days for FREE!
 I’ve managed to take 10 Classes in the last week alone (they were short and I work from home), and I try to practice and implement a lesson each day.

 What you’ll learn in this class: